kimia-cvengineer/AR-based-Parking-Navigation/README.md

     - Sends real-time directions and guidance through an immersive AR experience
     - Allow users to follow directional arrows, virtual signage, and dynamic path indicators projected onto their smartphone
     - Leverages the routing data result of the map component and integrates it with an AR interface
     - Places heading arrows along the way at every waypoint in the current step, which is close to the user’s location
+    - Attaches a parking visual marker pointing to the parking spot when the driver reaches the destination

 * Server
    - Facilitates data transfer between the parking space detection module and the user’s device